 You can only log into 2.0 using a Scratch account created prior to January 26, although you can still use it without an account.
 (You just won’t be able to share your projects on the Scratch website yet) A huge cheer to Mitch Resnick and the team at MIT for their work on this… Scratch is a fantastic resource for education and it leads the way as a tool for teaching computational thinking to younger students.

-The Scratch 2.0 Beta: What’s new? by Chris Betcher, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Scratch 2.0 Beta: What’s new? by Chris Betcher is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.